CobaltKrayt/scbenchvu/README.md

 Transcriptomics part of LLMs in Bioinformatics

-## scGPT Requirements
+## scGPT Special Requirements
+I was able to start finetuning scGPT on an RTX 3080 after using specific versions of the following packages:

 1. cuda 12.1
 2. torch 2.3.0
 3. torchtext 18.0
 4. flash-attn 1.0.4
-5. a lot of patience

 ## Project Organization